At a glance:

 As the chart shows, the biggest similarity between hybrid learning and blended learning is the use of technology.
 Both of these learning methodologies rely upon virtual learning platforms to help students learn.

-However, there’s a major difference between the two methodologies, and that is the lack of asynchronous learning within blended learning.
-Students are expected to attend class to learn.
+However, there’s a major difference between the two methodologies, and that is the lack of flexibility in in-class learning learning within blended learning.
+Students are expected to attend in-person classes to learn.
 The professor doesn’t record lectures and post them later, in case students can’t make a class or need to learn virtually.

 Hybrid learning: the future of education?

-You could say that blended learning represented the current state of higher education.
-Students would go to class and the instructor would post supplementary materials in a virtual learning platform.
+You could say that blended learning has long represented the evolution of higher education.
+Students attend class while instructors post supplementary materials on virtual learning platforms

-Hybrid learning offers a way for students to continue to learn safely.
-Virtual learning platforms allow instructors to record their lectures, then post them afterward so students can watch them.
-Students don’t have to feel as though they missed out on anything just because they can’t be in the classroom.
+Virtual learning platforms allow instructors to record their lectures and post them for on-demand viewing, ensuring students can engage with course material on their own schedule.
+Students don’t have to feel as though they missed out on anything just because they can’t be in the classroom at a specific time.

 What capabilities should your hybrid learning platform have?

-To accommodate students’ needs and abide by local health restrictions, higher education institutions are increasingly looking at hybrid learning platforms.
+To accommodate diverse student needs and provide flexible learning options, higher education institutions are increasingly looking at hybrid learning platforms.
 What capabilities should a hybrid learning platform have?

 • Video conferencing, screen sharing, and live chat to drive engagement